Chymyst/chymyst-core/docs/concurrency.md

 in which the next steps can depend in arbitrary ways on other steps and on previous data chunks in the stream.
 However, a monadic computation is difficult to parallelize automatically.
-Therefore, it is the user who now needs to specify which steps of the pipeline should be parallelized, and which should be separated by an asynchronous "boundary" from other steps.
+Therefore, it is the user who now needs to specify which steps of the pipeline should be parallelized, and which steps should be separated by an asynchronous "boundary" from other steps.

 ## Level 3: Cyclic dataflow